kkirstein/proglang-playground/README.md

 Lua is a small dynamically typed "scripting" language.
 Due to its size it is very well suited to be embedded into applications.
 It also features a very easy interface to native (C) code.
 LuaJIT is an alternative implementation with increased performance by LIT-compilation.

+# Mathematice

+Mathematica, nowadays also known as [Wolfram Language](https://www.wolfram.com/language) is a symbolic, functional programming langauge specialized for engineering and scientific calculations.
+It features a powerful symbolic algebra system.
+Mathematica was one of the first programming environments featuring the 'notebook-style' of literate programming.

 # Nim

 Nim (formerly Nimrod) is an imperative programming language that compiles to native code via C. It is designed for better safety than C to prevent errors especially for multithreaded programs.